inlets/inlets-operator/README.md

 - [ ] Provision to EC2
 - [ ] Provision to GCP
 - [ ] Tunnel any `tcp` traffic (using `inlets-pro`)

+Inlets tunnels HTTP traffic at L7, so the inlets-operator can be used to tunnel HTTP traffic.
+A new project I'm working on called inlets-pro tunnels any TCP traffic at L4 i.e. Mongo, Redis, NATS, SSH, TLS, whatever you like.

 ## Author